17th of February 2005 in Stockholm, Sweden.

 Metal Rules: You mentioned some big companies having made your offer for the album.
 Can you be more specific about which ones those are?

 Robbie Crane: Well, I don’t really consider them big.
 We’ve obviously had an offer from a company called Shrapnel Records.
 But right now, you can’t get the EP from stores, but only through our website and our shows, and we’ve sold them out at the shows.
 In a lot of ways, it’s weird, because you can look at it two ways, a financial way, business-wise it’s a really bad move for us only to do 3000 CDs, but as a band and looking at it from, in my opinion, the fans perspective, there are 3000 fans out there that got the first pressing.
 I think that it is kind of cool to own that, you know what I mean, to know, “Hey man, I got the first 3000.”
 That’s great for us.
-So financially, that’s one good thing about this band in particular, that we’re not really hurting for money, we all have our own things that we’ve done in the past, we’re all financially in a good position, we don’t really have to do anything for money.
-If we want to sign with a record company that we all agree we’re gonna sign with, then we can sign with them, and if we don’t want to, fuck it, we’ll pay for it ourselves; we have the money on our own.
+So financially, that’s one good thing about this band in particular, that we’re not hurting for money, we all have our own things that we’ve done in the past, we’re all financially in a good position, we don’t have to do anything for money.
+If we want to sign with a record company that we all agree we’re going to sign with, then we can sign with them, and if we don’t want to, fuck it, we’ll pay for it ourselves; we have the money on our own.
 So, a few labels have expressed interest and want to hear more music, and I think they want to see what we did with the EP.

 Metal Rules: Who did the cover art for the EPs?